vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Tuesday 2026-07-07, I skipped all exercises.
 This was because of a long morning / early afternoon session dealing with a bunch of items related to the day job.

+## 2026-07-08: skipped all exercises

+On Wednesday 2026-07-08, I skipped all exercises.
+This was because of a long informal catch-up meeting with work colleagues spread across the morning and early afternoon.